 We’re pretty excited about all this.
 Here’s a bit more information about us:

-I’m a designer from Brisbane, Australia.
+I’m a conservation designer from Brisbane, Australia.
 I grew up at the beach and around the water – mum even let me take a week off school so I could watch the pool get built in our backyard.
 Sometime later, I realized that most of my friends are marine biologists.
 I thought I’d better check out this whole “diving” business for myself.

 Unsurprisingly, I got hooked quickly.
 Since then I’ve visited some world-famous diving areas, including Raja Ampat and Lembeh in Indonesia, as well as great sites like Byron Bay and North Stradbroke Island a bit closer to home in Australia.
 I’m also a keen freediver.